johnny353535/yoi/docs/_pages/behaviours/sticky.md

 #### Default Values

-The default value for `start` is 0.
+The default value for `start` is `0`.
 The default value for `stop` is the `<body>` height, so that the element sticks as long as the page can be scrolled.

+<p class="hint hint--primary"><b>Stop & Reference Elements</b> If you provide a reference element, you use it because you wish to define the position at which the sticky element stops to stick.
+Therefore, the stop parameter is ignored.</p>

 #### Examples